twallema/pySODM/docs/workflow.md

 #### Bayesian inference

-This approach moves us away from the idea of accepting a single best fit to the data, and instead identifies all regions of the parameter space that are in agreement with the observations.
+This approach moves away from the idea of accepting a single parameter value being the best fit to the data, and instead identifies all regions of the parameter space that are in agreement with the observations.
 In the language of Bayesian inference, what we seek is called the posterior distribution of the parameters: a probability distribution on the parameter space that assigns higher probability to areas that are in better agreement with the observations.
 Here, we demonstrate that a Bayesian approach provides accurate estimates of model parameters and their uncertainty.

-We'll use our previous estimate to initiate our Markov-Chain Monte-Carlo sampler which requires the help of two functions: [perturbate_theta()](optimization.md) and [run_EnsembleSampler()](optimization.md).
+We'll use our previous estimate to initiate our Markov-Chain Monte-Carlo sampler.
+This requires the help of two functions: [perturbate_theta()](optimization.md) and [run_EnsembleSampler()](optimization.md).
 We'll initiate 9 chains per calibrated parameter, so there will be 9 chains in total.
 To do so, we'll first use `perturbate_theta` to perturbate our previously obtained estimate `theta` by 10%.
-The result is a np.ndarray `pos` of shape `(1, 9)`, which we'll then pass on to `run_EnsembleSampler()`, which acts as a wrapper for the `EnsembleSampler` of `emcee`.
+The result is a np.ndarray `pos` of shape `(1, 9)`, which we'll then pass on to `run_EnsembleSampler()`.

 Then, we'll setup and run the sampler using `run_EnsembleSampler()` until the chains converge.
 We'll run the sampler for `n_mcmc=100` iterations and print the diagnostic autocorrelation and trace plots every `print_n=10` iterations in a folder called `sampler_output/`.
-For convenience, we'll save the samples there as well.
-As an identifier for our "experiment", we'll use `'username'` but I suggest using something a little more creative when using pySODM to do research.
+For convenience, a copy of the samples is saved there as well.
+As an identifier for our *experiment*, we'll use `'username'`.
 While the sampler is running, have a look in the `sampler_output/` folder, which should look as follows,

 ```
 ├── sampler_output